How to Find Vehicle Inspection Locations Near You

 This page will inform of all your options and the pros/cons of each, so you can make a decision on which is best for you.
 So now let’s dive a bit deeper on the different options you have for completing your vehicle inspection:

-If you prefer to get an inspection in person but the Uber or Lyft hubs are too far, or don’t operate during business hours that align with your schedule, then the best option for you may be to go to a local mechanic near you.
+If you prefer to get an Uber or Lyft inspection in person but a location is too far, or don’t operate during business hours that align with your schedule, then the best option for you may be to go to a local mechanic near you.
 In this situation, you can go to a local place such as Firestone Autocare or Pep Boys, for them to complete your inspection.
 Just keep in mind that you’ll want to make sure to print off the inspection form for them to fill out and also call in advance to make sure that they can provide this service.
 One nice thing with this option compared to the hubs is that you may be able to schedule an appointment for your inspection in advance, so you can avoid waiting in line.

 Now let’s explore the Pros and Cons of each of the vehicle inspection options mentioned above: